A computer purchase is a financial transaction.

 Steps to Record the Purchased Computer Journal Entry

-We need to follow the above steps. so, let’s break down all the aspects of this transaction for computer purchase.
+We need to follow the above steps.
+So, let’s break down all the aspects of this computer purchase transaction.

 1. Understand the Transaction: